-The life of a Made in Chelsea star many look like an endless carousel of fabulous parties, but Binky Felstead says she was never one for organised fun even before leaving the show and having daughter India, two.
-As the festive season gets off to a swing, Binky shares with bubble how she makes the endless nights of tinsel and fizz work for her – and how she and little India will be celebrating this year.
+The life of a Made in Chelsea star many look like an endless carousel of fabulous parties, but Binky Felstead says she was never one for organised fun even before leaving the show and having her daughter India.
+As the festive season gets off to a swing, Binky shares with Bubble how she makes the endless nights of tinsel and fizz work for her – and how she and little India will be celebrating this year.

 Office Christmas parties: love or loathe?

 I used to love Christmas parties when I had an office job.
 They can be great if the people you work with are fun – I used to work at (Nick and Christian Candy’s property firm) Candy & Candy and they had a lot of money to throw behind Christmas parties so always they were always really brilliant.